What is database-as-a-service?

-The problem: Buying, installing and provisioning computers takes time, money, and space.
-Installing databases and installing the security upgrades is a chore.
+The problem: Buying, installing, and provisioning computers takes time, money, and space.
+Installing databases and security upgrades is a chore.
 To make matters worse, the demand to store and retrieve data will often spike, and that means buying enough to handle the maximum load, not just the average.

-The solution is to rent what you need, in other words what some companies call database-as-a-service (DBaaS).
+The solution is to rent what you need — in other words, what some companies call database-as-a-service (DBaaS).
 Companies are lining up to take a packet of your bits and promise to give you another copy sometime in the future whenever you want.
 For this, they’ll bill the tiniest amount.
 AWS Glacier, for instance, charges $0.004 per gigabyte per month.
 Sending them the data costs nothing.
 But if you want to retrieve a copy, well, that will cost you.
 If you want a faster response, that will cost more.

 Many of the services want to go beyond simply storing raw bits and returning them.
 They’re adding extra data structures and processing that deliver faster answers.
 Finding the right values, for instance, can be sped up by adding indices.
 Some systems will improve computing statistical values like averages or maxima.
 Others are adding assurance that the data hasn’t changed.